volteoMatt/iot-connected-vehicle-starter-kit/README.md

           instances: 3

-* All configuration for IoT Foundation is found in [public/config/settings.js](https://github.com/ibm-messaging/iot-connected-vehicle-starter-kit/blob/master/public/config/settings.js).
-This file is shared by the Node.js vehicle simulator and the Map and Tester apps, and stores all device tokens and API keys.
+* All configuration for IoT Foundation is found in [config/settings.js](https://github.com/ibm-messaging/iot-connected-vehicle-starter-kit/blob/master/config/settings.js).
+This file stores all device tokens and API keys.

   * For **iot_deviceType**, enter **vehicle**
   * For **iot_deviceOrg**, enter your 6-character organization ID (ex: **o4ze1w**)